erikjhordan-rey/Android-Spotify-MVP/README.md

 The Spotify Api has been changed an Access Token is required.
 The app sample probably will response `401 unauthorized code`.

-(Don't be afraid it's very easy get an access token)

 1- * Get Your Access Token from [Spotify Api Doc](https://developer.spotify.com/web-api/console/get-search-item/)

 ![](./art/token_spotify.png)